SunsetFi/suntime-js/packages/core/README.md

 - `globalObj.value`: Sets the this arg to the given value.
 The value must be an object-like.
 If the value is not a StaticJsValue, it will be converted to one.
 - `globalObj: {properties?, extensible?}`: Specifies the properties of the global object, and whether or not it is extensible.
   properties: A record matching string keys to ObjectPropertyDescriptor objects for each property.

+## Modules

+Module support is implemented through evaluateModule and compileModule.
+There are two sides to module evaluation:

+### Top-level modules

+When using the module variations, the returned object is a StaticJsModule instance that provides access to a few methods which can be used to access the exports:

+#### getExportedNames

+Returns an array of string names for all exports from the module, including star re-exports.
+The default export is not included in this list.

+#### getExport(exportName)

+Returns the current value of the export.
+The string "default" can be used to get the default export.

+#### getModuleNamespace

+Returns a namespace object for all (non-default) exports of the module.
+This object will reflect the current state of the module, including any changes made after its creation.

+### Dependency modules

+Providing modules available for import can be done in two ways:

+#### StaticJsRealm 'modules'

+The 'modules' key in the options object of StaticJsRealm can be set to any valid realm module, keyed by import name.

+#### StaticJsRealm 'resolveModule(moduleName)' function

+The 'resolveMOdule' option key can be specified as a function, accepting a valid StaticJsRealm module option result.

+Currently, this function does not accept promises.

+#### StaticJsRealmModule

+Both 'modules' and 'resolveModule' can accept any of the following:

+- A string containing additional module-mode javascript.
+- The result of `evaluateModule`
+- Your own custom implementation of a StaticJsModule.

+### Async Modules

+Currently, async modules are not supported, as async (and promises in general) are not yet implemented.

 ## Recipes